In a word, Disappointing

 DON’T BUY A GARRETT AXIOM DETECTOR until they publish on their own website, the admission of the faulty boards and that they have rectified the problem.
 I would also expect free return-to-base checking on every single unit sold.

-Be the first to comment on "Garrett Axiom Review"
+1 Comment on "Garrett Axiom Review"